JS Series: Using Atomics to Handle Concurrent Writes from Workers

 }

-The public methods on this class are lock() and unlock().
+The public methods on this class will be lock() and unlock().
 When invoking lock(), it will first try to get the lock by comparing the state (the value stored in the buffer) with Mutex.#UNLOCKED.
 If it is unlocked, it will exchange that value with Mutex.#LOCKED.
 This is done atomically via Atomics.compareExchange() which returns the previously stored value.
 In that case, the lock has successfully been acquired and the execution returns to the caller.

 However, if the lock was not acquired (i.e. the previous state was not Mutex.#UNLOCKED), we start another atomic check via Atomics.wait() to see if the state is Mutex.#LOCKED and, if so, the thread will be suspended.